Linaro/website/_posts/current/blog/2023-10-30-standardizing-firmware-updates-in-u-boot.md

 # Current Status

 Many platforms in U-Boot currently enable the UEFI Capsule Update functionality for updating firmware on the device.
 The A/B Update functionality is currently supported for a couple of platforms from ST and Socionext.
 However, adding support for the feature on a platform is just a matter of enabling the feature and adding some very basic platform-specific code.
 [Contact](mailto:support@linaro.org) us if you are interested.

+# How can a vendor leverage this work

+Linaro recognizes the difficulties and challenges facing vendors who want to provide a standard compliant firmware that serves their needs without compromising security, distribution compatibility, and update-ability.
+To help them overcome such challenges, Linaro has developed a standards based FW.
+We call it TrustedSubstate.
+With the help of our Developer Services team, vendors are able to productise TrustedSubstrate to their own needs in record time.